benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

-Now we have all the infrastructure in place, we can write a little application to initialise our application and dynamically load our plugins.
+Now we have all the infrastructure in place, we can write a little application to dynamically load our plugins and perform some task.

 **Main.java**
-{% highlight java linenos %}
+{% highlight java linenos=table %}

 package net.benhowell.example;